 Try to find a way to chronicle your thoughts about various events throughout the day rather than saving it all for the end of the day (or days after).
 For example, carry a smaller binder or notebook, dedicated solely to this experience, where you can quickly jot down reactions to various speakers or site visits throughout the day.
 Take advantage of car trips between sites to record a thought or two.
 Then, at the end of the day, combine all of those thoughts into one cohesive journal entry.
 You may also want to think about whether you want to physically write your journal entries or type them on a laptop or iPad (or maybe even create your own blog!).

-3. Brainstorm ideas for your final paper before you arrive.
+3. You should have a list of brainstormed ideas for your final paper before you arrive.

 It can be tough to think about a big final paper in the initial weeks of a class, especially when you're likely writing other papers and preparing for an overseas trip.
 The challenges only increase as you're abroad, as there is so much going on and you'll want to drink it all in (and not think about silly things like grades and homework).